lyonscode/lyonscode.github.io/_posts/2025-08-13-tryhackme-carnage-write-up.md

 **Answer**: `Apache/2.4.49 (cPanel) OpenSSL/1.1.1l mod_bwlimited/1.4`

 ### The malware used an API to check for the IP address of the victim’s machine.
-What was the date and time when theDNSquery for the IP check domain occurred?
+What was the date and time when the DNS query for the IP check domain occurred?

 (**answer format**: yyyy-mm-dd hh:mm:ss UTC)

+We can craft a filter that involves the victim's IP address, DNS, and a search for "api" in the frame.
+The following does the trick: `ip.addr == 10.9.23.102 and dns and frame contains "api"`

 Answer format: \*\*\*\*\*\*\*\*\*\* \*\*:\*\*:\*\*